 KEENEY KOOLERS FREE OUTDOOR CONCERT SERIES

-Tuesday, July 11: Back by popular demand, Number Nine kicks off our 2017 Keeney Koolers concert series with their popular interpretations of Beatles music.
+Tuesday, July 17: Back by popular demand, Number Nine returns to our 2018 Keeney Koolers concert series with their popular interpretations of Beatles music..

 Keeney Koolers Summer Concerts are supported by the Robert Allen Keeney Memorial Fund at the Hartford Foundation for Public Giving.

 The Lantern Light Tours continue to be in popular demand for a spooky and historical account of Wethersfield’s past.
 Join your guide as you travel through history on Main Street and in the Ancient Burying Ground.

 Tickets are pre-sale, $20 per person and go on sale mid September.
 Suggested age is 13 & over.
 Tours begin and end at the Keeney Memorial Cultural Center.

 For more information see the event page here!